-Taking driving lessons will help you with all of the miniscule parts you wouldn't think to count on the test, for example, the exact timing of turning on your blinkers, how many meters from a turn you should start braking, scoping out the area before getting in the car, etc. So heed our warning: take the lessons, it'll be cheaper than failing your test three or even seven times.
+Taking driving lessons will help you with all of the minuscule parts you wouldn't think to count on the test, for example, the exact timing of turning on your blinkers, and how many meters from a turn you should start breaking, scoping out the area before getting in the car, etc. So, heed our warning: take the lessons, it'll be cheaper than failing your test three or even seven times.
 Many ALTs have taken lessons together and have taken down notes for each other.
 We suggest you ask a fellow ALT or even a Japanese friend to accompany you on your lessons and to recommend a venue for taking driving lessons.
+The test is like a choreographed dance, so practice makes perfect.